Wesley College is the first primary school in WA to engage a Scientist in Residence. Here’s what the program is all about…

 STEAM fits perfectly with the Junior School’s current Inquiry model requiring critical thinking, engaging and relevant learning experiences and perseverance.

-To add to this, STEAM provides students with an exciting classroom which embeds hands-on, real learning and breaks the traditional gender roles.
+To add to this, STEAM provides students with an exciting classroom that embeds hands-on, real learning and breaks the traditional gender roles.
 It is learning related to the 21st century and jobs that may not even currently exist will rely on this way of learning and thinking.

 This unique Wesley offering is allowing our students to experience more than they could through conventional classroom learning.
 Meeting and engaging with all aspects of STEAM through real experiences with real scientists has the power to change a child’s life and learning—and that’s why it’s worth the commitment.